Shopify/pitchfork/docs/CONFIGURATION.md

 ### `before_fork`

-Called by the mold before forking a new workers, and by workers before they spawn a new mold.
+Called by the mold before forking new workers, and by workers before they spawn a new mold.

 ```ruby
 before_fork do |server|